jorenheit/rinku/readme.md

   // RINKU_INPUT() is now available as INPUT()
   ```
 Furthermore, all types defined by Rinku are in the `Rinku` namespace.
 Simply use a `using namespace Rinku` directive to make them available to the namespace you're working from.
+The examples in this guide will assume that the macro has been defined and the Rinku namespace is imported.

 ## Creating a Module
 To create a new module to be part of a system we take the following steps: